TRANSITIONING TO CANVAS CLOUD ONLINE WORKSHOP

 I am an instructor. what happens to past courses I have taught in the on-premise version of Canvas after we transition to Canvas Cloud?

-Courses in the on-premise version of Canvas will remain accessible for at least one year after the transition to Canvas Cloud.
+After the transition to Canvas Cloud, Canvas On-premise will be accessible using canvas-old.sfu.ca starting in January 2026.
 More information about the eventual retirement of the on-premise Canvas courses will be shared at a later date.

 I am concerned about losing access to student content in past courses.
 What if I want to refer to past student materials to write a reference letter, such as assessments, individual grades, assignments?